 What a floor framing plan contains

-• Joists — the repetitive members spanning the floor, shown with their direction and on-centre spacing (e.g. J1 @ 400).
+• Joists, the repeating members spanning the floor, shown with their direction and on-center spacing, called out as something like 2x10 JOISTS @ 16" O.C.

-• Openings — stair wells, duct chases, and hatches, framed by headers.
+• Openings, such as stairwells, duct chases, and access hatches, framed by headers and trimmer joists.

-• Annotations — dimensions, member callouts, schedule references, and a title block.
+• Annotations, including dimensions, member callouts, schedule references, and a title block.

 The visual conventions for all of these are in framing plan symbols.